Salkantay Trek 4 Days

 RECOMMENDATION of Salkantay Trek 4 Days

-• Tickets can only be used once a day from the chosen time.
+• Tickets can be used only once a day at the chosen time.

 * Kondor Path Tours operates the Salkantay Hiking Trail 4 days